ON THIS PAGE:

 4-H & FFA members participating in any of the following animal projects need to complete Youth for the Quality Care of Animals (YQCA) training:

-Youth must be currently enrolled in 4-H Online at https://4honline.com.
+Youth must be currently enrolled in 4-H Online.
 Only parents/guardians may enroll 4-H members.

 In Lancaster County, youth may choose one of two options to complete their YQCA requirements:

-• Attend an in-person training held Thursday, May 22 or Thursday, June 5, 6–7 p.m. at the Nebraska Extension in Lancaster County conference rooms, 444 Cherrycreek Road, Suite A, Lincoln.
-To sign up for in-person trainings, you must go to https://yqcaprogram.org before the training.
+- Attend an in-person training held Thursday, May 21 or Thursday, June 4, 6–7 p.m. at the Nebraska Extension in Lancaster County conference rooms, 444 Cherrycreek Road, Suite A, Lincoln.
+To sign up for an in-person training, you must register online before the training.
 The training will cost $3 payable by credit or debit card on the website.
 We cannot take payments in person; all families must register and pay online.
-Note: You will need to take a 5-question pre-test at https://yqcaprogram.org before attending.
+Note: You will need to take a 5-question pre-test before attending.
 You must sign in at the training as proof of attendance — certificates will be available online.

 Animal Entries Must Be Submitted Online

-All 4-H & FFA animal entries for the Lancaster County Super Fair must be entered online in ShoWorks at https://go.unl.edu/lcsf-animal-entries (this includes stall/pen requests and livestock/poultry exhibitor T-shirt sizes).
+All 4-H & FFA animal entries for the Lancaster County Super Fair must be entered online in ShoWorks (this includes stall/pen requests and livestock/poultry exhibitor T-shirt sizes).
 4-H families and youth may submit entries.
-Youth must be enrolled online in 4-H Online at https://4honline.com by Sunday, June 15.
-Animal entries may be submitted online starting on Wednesday, June 18.
-Deadline is Tuesday, July 1, 11:59 p.m.
+Youth must be enrolled online in 4-H Online by Monday, June 15.
+Animal entries may be submitted online starting on Thursday, June 18.
+Deadline is Wednesday, July 1, 11:59 p.m.
 No late entries will be accepted!
-Step-by-step instruction guides with pictures will be at https://lancaster.unl.edu/4h/fair/animals.
+Step-by-step instruction guides with pictures will be at 4-H & FFA Animal Exhibits.
 If you have questions about the process, call 402-441-7180 or email lancaster4h@unl.edu.

 STALL/PEN RESERVATIONS: For beef, bucket calves, dairy cattle, swine, sheep, meat goats, dairy & pygmy goats and horse entries, you must submit stall/pen requests during the online entry process or you will be assigned stalls/pens (requests are subject to space and availability).
 During online entry, look for ‘_Stalls and Pens_’ as the first option under division (species).
 Please submit 1 ‘_Stalls and Pens_’ item per animal species.
 Rabbits, poultry and cats are assigned cages based on entry numbers.